rymTooo/social_sentiment_trend_ML/README.md

 # Sentiment analysis
 <p>This repository include the file necessary in the ML pipeline.
-The included platform? framework? are</p>
+The included framework are</p>

+This repositoray alone doesn't represent the whole project.
+The project presentation slide can be found in

 - **mlflow** : platform for model management